 Experience history like never before as you explore Mesa Verde National Park.
-Once the home of the prehistoric Ancient Puebloan peoples (also known as the Anasazi), Mesa Verde is now a World Heritage Site recognized for its rich archaeological relevance.
+Once the home of the prehistoric Ancestral Puebloan peoples, Mesa Verde is now a World Heritage Site recognized for its rich archaeological relevance.
 Offering nearly 5000 archaeological finds as well as some 600 cliff dwellings, Mesa Verde National Park contains some of the best preserved archaeological sites in North America.

-Walk the same foot paths as the Ancient Puebloans.
-Explore their homes, dwellings built of sandstone and mud mortar into the sides of the overhanging cliffs.
+Walk the same footpaths as the Ancestral Puebloans.
+Explore their homes, view dwellings built of sandstone and mud mortar into the sides of the overhanging cliffs.
 Visit their mesa top towers.
 Trod on the land that nurtured their farming terraces.
-It’s easy to imagine yourself living and working as the Puebloans did in their ancestral homes amidst the beauty of Southwest Colorado.
+It’s easy to imagine yourself living and working as the Ancestral Puebloans did in their ancestral homes amidst the beauty of Southwest Colorado.

 Located near the scenic Four Corners, Mesa Verde National Park provides a unique opportunity to experience the prehistoric history of Southwest North America.
-At elevations of more than 2600 meters, the park boasts breathtaking views of Colorado as well as spectacular canyon scenery.
+At elevations of more than 8500 feet, the park boasts breathtaking views of Colorado as well as spectacular canyon scenery.

 Arrived 1,400 Years Ago